acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc4-robotic_arm_telemetry-large_data/README.md

 Thanks to the following directive in the docker-compose.yml file:<br>
 <img width="307" height="32" alt="NiFi-UC3-file" src="https://github.com/user-attachments/assets/789d4710-e81a-49c6-b834-edba7cd16c60" /><br>
 and having created "source-data" directory for input data (see Deployment Steps - Step 1), let's copy "IIoT-shape-typeC-UC4.csv" file in that directory.<br>
-In genaral, you can copy the data related to your specific use case: just make sure it complies to "IIoT input data shape" format and it is included in a file with ".csv" suffix.
+In general, you can copy the data related to your specific use case: just make sure it complies to "IIoT input data shape" format and it is included in a file with ".csv" suffix.
+Just pay attention: do not include the header row in the CSV file to be ingested.

 ### Creating the MinIO bucket for data:
 In MinIO WebUI: